On the system CL12 of computability logic: Language of CL12 and its semantics

-While an interpretation is a pair $(U,^*)$, terminologically and notationally we will usually identify it with its second component and write $^*$ instead of $(U,^*)$, keeping in mind that every such ``interpretation'' $^*$ comes with a fixed universe $U$, said to be the {\bf universe of $^*$}.
-When $O$ is a function letter, a predicate letter, a constant or a formula, and $O^* = W$, we say that $^*$ {\bf interprets} $O$ as $W$.
+When $O$ is a function letter, a predicate letter, a term, a formula or a sequent and $O^* = W$, we say that $^*$ {\bf interprets} $O$ as $W$.
 We can also refer to such a $W$ as ``{\bf $O$ under interpretation $^*$}''.

-When a given formula is represented as $F(x_1,\ldots,x_n)$, we will typically write $F^*(x_1,\ldots,x_n)$ instead of $\bigl(F(x_1,\ldots,x_n)\bigr)^*$.
+When \ a \ given \ formula \ is \ represented \ as \ $F(x_1,\ldots,x_n)$, \ we \ will \ typically \ write \ $F^*(x_1,\ldots,x_n)$ instead of $\bigl(F(x_1,\ldots,x_n)\bigr)^*$.
 A similar practice will be used for terms as well.

-We agree that, for a sequent or formula $S$, an interpretation $^*$ and an HPM $\cal M$, whenever we say that $\cal M$ is a {\bf solution} of $S^*$ or write ${\cal M}\models S^*$, we mean that $\cal M$ is a solution of the (constant) game $\ada x_1\ldots\ada x_n (S^*)$, where $x_1,\ldots,x_n$ are exactly the free variables of $S$, listed according to their lexicographic order.
+We agree that, for a sequent or formula $S$, an interpretation $^*$ and an HPM $\mathcal M$, whenever we say that $\mathcal M$ is a {\bf solution} of $S^*$ or write ${\mathcal M}\models S^*$, we mean that $\mathcal M$ is a solution of the (constant) game $\ada x_1\ldots\ada x_n (S^*)$, where $x_1,\ldots,x_n$ are exactly the free variables of $S$, listed according to their lexicographic order.
 We call the above game the {\bf $\ada$-closure} of $S^*$, and denote it by $\ada S^*$.

 Note that, for any given sequent or formula $S$, the $\legal{}{}$ component of the game $\ada S^*$ does not depend on the interpretation $^*$.
 Hence we can safely say ``legal run of $\ada S$'' --- or even just ``legal run of $S$'' --- without indicating an interpretation applied to $S$.